 Mental Health Promotion

-Growing evidence suggests that mental disorders and mental well-being actually operate on dual continuums, meaning that someone can have positive mental health and have a mental illness, which is commonly called "being in recovery", or poor mental health but no diagnosable mental disorder.
-Multiple factors broadly support this concept.
-People's experiences support this concept.
-Can you think of someone in each of these quadrants?
+Growing evidence suggests that mental illness and mental well-being operate on dual continuums, meaning that someone can have positive mental health and also have a mental illness, which is commonly called "being in recovery".
+Similarly, some may have poor mental health but no diagnosable mental illness.
+Multiple factors support this concept.
+First, it matches life experience.
+Many people can easily identify someone in each of these categories (Flourishing, Languishing-no diagnosis, Languishing-with diagnosis, Recovery).
 The mental health treatment community has long identified mental health recovery as a goal (quadrant 4).
 There is a weak correlation between symptoms of mental illness and mental well-being/ (flourishing), suggesting that flourishing is more than the opposite of mental illness.
 There is also evidence of distinct patterns of health outcomes across the quadrants.
 For example, languishing individuals are more likely to have arthritis compared flourishing individuals (languishing + mental illness 2x more likely, languishing but no mental illness nearly 1.5x more likely).

 While mental well-being and illness are increasingly understood as distinct, they also influence each other; improving well-being of would impact the rate of illness in a population.